DevL/potency/output/md/Character Options/Traits.md

 A trait is a special ability or quirk that sets a character apart from most others.

-Unless otherwise noted, it cost 7 [character points](../Character%20Options/Character%20Points.md) to acquire a trait.
+Unless otherwise noted, acquiring a trait cost 7  [character points](../Character%20Options/Character%20Points.md) unless the trait is picked as the free [talent](../Character%20Options/Talents.md) or trait granted by a career.
 However, all traits are not only beneficial as some come with drawbacks and such traits are typically free.

 Some traits also have certain prerequisites that needs to be fulfilled before acquiring the trait.